flairNLP/flairnlp.github.io/docs/tutorial-basics/entity-linking.md

 As of Flair 0.12 we ship an **experimental entity linker** trained on the [Zelda dataset](https://github.com/flairNLP/zelda).
 The linker does not only tag entities, but also attempts to link each entity to the corresponding Wikipedia URL if one exists.

-To illustrate, let's use a short example text with two mentions of "Barcelona".
-The first refers to the football club "FC Barcelona", the second to the city "Barcelona".
+## Example 1: Entity linking on a single sentence​

+To illustrate, let's use the example sentence "_Kirk and Spock met on the Enterprise._":

 ```python
 from flair.nn import Classifier